rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>External Officer</strong><br/>
          dcsa_external AT darwin.cam.ac.uk<br/>
-         Daniel KOTTMANN<br/>
+         Christopher DAVIS<br/>
         <p align="justify">
-Daniel is a PhD student in the Department of Medicine, using cell-based models to study the development of lung cancer and testing new treatments.<br><br>
+Christopher is a PhD student in the Department of Plant Sciences, researching the conservation and evolutionary genetics of an endangered species of flower growing on the mountaintops of Armenia.<br><br>

-The External Officer is responsible for organising formal swaps with other Colleges and for hosting other Colleges when they visit Darwin for formal swaps.
+The External Officer is responsible for organising formal swaps with other Colleges, and for hosting other Colleges when they visit Darwin for formal swaps.
 They also represent the DCSA at Cambridge Students’ Union meetings.
         </p>
     </td></tr>